 - Cash receipts due to interest, rent, or dividends from investments, donations, or gifts or the receipt of tax payments in the prior period.

-What Includes Cash and That Doesn’t Include Cash?
+What Includes Cash and What Doesn’t?

 Recognize the groups that do and do not fall into the money category, namely: